Magritte-code/Magritte/README.md

 _*Preparing for first release...*_

-This is the repository of the Magritte main library.
-Magritte is a modern open- source software library for radiation transport simulation, with an emphasis on 3D radiative transfer simulations in astrophysics and cosmology.
-Its main solver uses a deterministic ray-tracer with a formal solver that currently focusses on line radiative transfer.
-See the first Magritte paper ([arXiv](https://arxiv.org/pdf/1912.08445.pdf), [MNRAS](https://doi.org/10.1093/mnras/stz3557)) for more details.
+This is the repository for Magritte: a modern open- source software library for radiation transport simulation.
+Currently, the emphasis is on 3D radiative transfer modelling for astrophysics and cosmology, but the techniques could also be applied more general.
+Magritte uses a deterministic ray-tracer with a formal solver that currently focusses on line radiative transfer.
+See this paper ([arXiv](https://arxiv.org/pdf/1912.08445.pdf), [MNRAS](https://doi.org/10.1093/mnras/stz3557)) for more details.